CiscoDevNet/cvp-sample-code/CVP-Sample-Applications/VxmlServer-CustomCode/README.md

   For this app, provided wrong class name under remote execution value to get "ClassNotFoundException"

 ## Application Enhancements
-* The HTTP port listens at "8080",  HTTP secure port listens at "8084" and GRPC port listens at "8090".
+* The HTTP port listens at "8080" and GRPC port listens at "8090".
 * For remote execution of the Elements, the following syntax for URI is to be used For HTTP and RPC call-  remote://system/?classurl=<fully_qualified_java_class_path>